anushrisuresh/face_tracker/README.md

 # face_tracker
-Face tracking using tracking APIs written in python
+Face tracking using tracking APIs written in python.